 If the price is too good to be true?

 The cost of an dental implant starts from around $1,500 up to $5,000 .
 Anything less may be an indicator that you’re getting an inferior product or one not designed for a particular location in your mouth.
-(Mini-plants, which I have discussed before, are the exception to the rule).
 Short term it may appear to be fully functional.
-But if we look at the cost and cost of other materials for dental implants compared to their operational life, the difference may be likened to the difference between Toyo’s and Michelin tires.
-Here again you may get what you pay for and the initial cost may appear affordable, but in the long term you are going to get a better result with respect to how it functions and how long it lasts if your provider installs Michelins.
+But if we look at the cost and cost of other materials for dental implants compared to their operational life, the difference may be likened to the difference between Toyo’s and Micheilin tires.
+Here again you may get what you pay for and the initial cost may appear affordable, but in the long run you are going to get a better result with respect to how it functions and how long it lasts if your provider installs Micheilins.

 A lot of your choice and cost may depend on the choice of your provider.
 It’s not to say the more you spend the better you will be.
-Rather, a reputable practitioner, who is truly trained in the placement and restoration (and this may be two providers), may be a significant factor in what you end up with and what it costs.
+Rather, a reputable prosthodontist, who is truly trained in the placement and restoration (and this may be two providers), may be a significant factor in what you end up with and what it costs.
 Trust and reputation are the more difficult factors to define for the patient.
+If we can be of help please give us a call or email.

 Novy Scheinfeld, DDS, PC